Music of Morocco: Chaabi "popular" folk music

 Chaabi (الشعبي, meaning popular in English) is a music consisting of numerous varieties which descend from the multifarious forms of Moroccan folk music.
 Chaabi was originally performed in markets, but is now found at any celebration or meeting.

 Raï Music

-Morocco has produced its own stars like Cheb Mimoun and Hanino.
+Morocco has produced its own stars like Mimoun El Oujdi and Hanino.
 Rai music originated from Algeria, but is just as effective and popular in Morocco.
 This style of music was created during a period of political turmoil, and served a purpose of social and political commentary.
 Rai music has gained massive support over the years from the urban populace for its purpose of addressing taboo topics.
 It was also greatly known for code switching between French and Arabic.
 Rai artists use this method to add to the rhetorical and aesthetic effect of the lyrics, as well as a method of opening the lyrics to a wider range of an audience.